pingcap/tidb/docs/design/2023-12-23-index-usage.md

 We need to get / calculate the following data, and record them in a per-node memory structure:

-1. KV_REQ_TOTAL.
-It is equal to the totalTasks in the basicCopRuntimeStats.
+1. `KV_REQ_TOTAL`.
+It is equal to the `totalTasks` in the `basicCopRuntimeStats`.
 A new method is needed to expose it.
-2. QUERY_TOTAL.
-We need a structure on StmtCtx to make sure a query is only counted once.
+2. `QUERY_TOTAL`.
+We need a structure on `StmtCtx` to make sure a query is only counted once.
-3. READ_SELECTION_RATE, ACCESS_SELECTION_RATE.
-They are stored in a histogram, and are calculated by (returned|access)_rows / total_rows.
+3. `READ_SELECTION_RATE`, `ACCESS_SELECTION_RATE`.
+They are stored in a histogram, and are calculated by access_rows / total_rows.

-  1. access_rows.
-The rows returned by the following plan should be recorded as returned_rows.
-    1. PhysicalIndexReader
-    2. Index Plans of PhysicalIndexLookUpReader
-    3. Index Plans of PhysicalIndexMergeReader
-    4. Point Get if the object is an index.
-  2. The rows returned by the following plan should be recorded as access_rows
+  1. The rows returned by the following plan should be recorded as access_rows
-    1. PhysicalIndexScan
+    1. `PhysicalIndexScan`
-    2. Point Get if the object is an index.
+    2. `PointGet` if the object is an index.
-  3. total_rows can be dumped from (*statistics.HistColl).RealtimeCount.The RealtimeCount in sc.usedStatsInforecords the used stats in current statement, but I'm not sure whether it's reliable.
+  2. `total_rows` can be dumped from `(*statistics.HistColl).RealtimeCount`.The RealtimeCount in `sc.usedStatsInforecords` the used stats in current statement, but I'm not sure whether it's reliable.

-The existing RuntimeStatsColl records the execution summary of each physical plan, and is accessed by physical plan ID.
+The existing `RuntimeStatsColl` records the execution summary of each physical plan, and is accessed by physical plan ID.
 We can have multiple options on when / how to re-order the data into index usages.

 These physical plans have a corresponsing executor.
 We need to consider the following executors: